embedded-iota/iota-iot-network-protocol/README.md

 #### Generation of IOTA Addresses

 Since a Seed Key is used to generate IOTA Addresses, the IOTA Address MUST be generated on the Node.
-The Node SHALL NOT share the index of the IOTA Address with other Nodes.
 Generation of IOTA Addresses in chunks is OPTIONAL.

 #### Receiving an IOTA Address' transactions

-The Node Group Member which is interested in an incoming transaction MUST provide an Address Milestone.
+The Node Group Member which is intersted in an incoming transaction of a specific Address MUST subscribe to the Addresses index.
+The Node Group Member must also provide a specific Address Milestone.
 The response MUST include all transactions since the given Transaction Milestone.
 The response MUST contains all new available transactions since the given Address' Milestone.
 The latest transaction SHALL be marked with the latest Milestone.
+The Node Group Address Agent MUST handle the marking of Milestones.
-To get the IOTA Addresses' transactions, the Node SHOULD request a IOTA Gateway.
+To get the IOTA Addresses' transactions, the Node SHOULD subscribe via a IoT Gateway.
+The IoT Gateway MUST forward this subscription to the Node Group Address Agent.
-It is OPTIONAL to also request the Node Group Neighbors.
+It is OPTIONAL to also subscribe to the Node Group Neighbors.
-The Member which is waiting for a transaction MUST request the transactions in an interval.
-The interval time SHOULD be higher than 100 ms.
-A Node Group Member SHOULD also be able to force its Node Group Neighbors to forword its request to any IOTA Gateway.
+A Node Group Member SHOULD also be able to force its Node Group Neighbors to forword its subscription to any IoT Gateway.
-The IOTA Gateway or Node Group Neighbors response
-MUST contain the latest Address Milestone and all transactions between the provided Milestone and the latest.
+The Node Group Address Agent or Node Group Neighbors response MUST contain the latest Address Milestone and all transactions between the provided Milestone and the latest.
-If the Node Group Member was not the initiator of the request, it MUST forewords the information to the Node Group Member which requested the transactions and MUST updates its own transaction database.
+If the Node Group Member is not interested in a transaction, but receives ones through a IoT Gateway, it MUST forewords the information to the Node Group Member which subscribes to this address.

 #### Receiving new IOTA Addresses

-The IOTA Gateway SHALL receive new IOTA Addresses by the Node Group Members.
+Node Group Address Agent SHALL receive new IOTA Addresses by the Node Group Members.
+It MUST also take care about the address indicies of each Node Group Members.

 #### Promotion of an IOTA transaction

-The IOTA Gateway MUST take care of promoting an IOTA transactions created by a Node.
+The Node Group Address Agent MUST take care of promoting an IOTA transactions created by a Node.

 ### Reattachment of an IOTA transaction

-The IOTA Gateway MUST take care of reattaching an IOTA transaction created by a Node.
+The Node Group Address Agent MUST take care of reattaching an IOTA transaction created by a Node.

 ### Proof of Work

-The IOTA Gateway MUST take care of the Proof of Work for an IOTA transaction created by a Node.
+The Node Group Address Agent MUST take care of the Proof of Work for an IOTA transaction created by a Node.

 ### Trunk- & Branch-Transaction

-The IOTA Gateway MUST take care of picking the Trunk- & Branch-Transaction-Bundles.
+The Node Group Address Agent MUST take care of picking the Trunk- & Branch-Transaction-Bundles.

 ### Access Data, Services or Goods